What to Watch Out for When Injured Athletes Take Post-Surgery Painkillers

 If a loved one is still using opioid painkillers at the same rate a week or more after surgery it is cause for concern.
 One thing that should be addressed is their pain level.
 If a person is still struggling with unmanageable pain over a week after surgery, the matter should be discussed with their physician.

 If the pain is subsiding yet the opioid use is not, it’s a warning sign.
-Whenever a person uses painkillers when pain isn’t present they may need to enter an intensive program like what Lighthouse Recovery offers for addiction treatment in Dallas, TX.
+Whenever a person uses painkillers when pain isn’t present they may need to enter a Dallas intensive outpatient program, like what Lighthouse Recovery offers for addiction treatment.
 Continued use will only increase the likelihood of dependence.

 Taking Painkillers in Anticipation of Pain